The Lid.

 A goldsmith prepares the gold to be melted in the fiery furnace.

-The extravagant plans of a unique chest lay on the goldsmith’s bench.
-He worked tirelessly—smoke billowed from his tented outdoor workshop.
-He melted gold in a large crucible over a blazing fire.
-The intense heat caused sweat on his brow, showcasing his physical endurance.
-With a swift motion, he wiped away the sweat while maintaining his focus.
-His well-worn leather apron hung heavily around his neck, bearing burn scars and traces of extensive labour, symbolising his years of steadfast dedication to his craft.
+The extravagant plans of a unique chest lie on the goldsmith’s bench.
+He works tirelessly—smoke billows from his tented outdoor workshop.
+He melts gold in a large crucible over a blazing fire.
+The intense heat causes sweat to bead on his brow, showcasing his physical endurance.
+With a swift motion, he wipes away the sweat while maintaining his focus.
+His well-worn leather apron hangs heavily around his neck, bearing burn scars and traces of extensive labour, symbolising his years of steadfast dedication to his craft.

-The goldsmith pumped the bellows, coaxing the flames to a fierce glow.
-The fire flared up in response to his command.
-The tools of his trade—chisels, hammers, and tongs—lay organised on a table behind him.
-As the gold melted into a molten pool, the goldsmith’s keen and focused eyes monitored the process with almost reverent attention.
-His mind was fully absorbed in the task at hand.
+The goldsmith pumps the bellows, coaxing the flames to a fierce glow.
+The fire flares up in response to his command.
+The tools of his trade—chisels, hammers, and tongs—lie organised on a table behind him.
+As the gold melts into a molten pool, the goldsmith’s keen and focused eyes monitor the process with almost reverent attention.
+His mind is fully absorbed in the task at hand.

-Once the gold reached the perfect consistency, he skimmed off all the impurities from the top layer.
-He then carefully poured the molten gold into a large flat pan; the liquid metal shimmered with an almost otherworldly brilliance.
-He set the heavy pan aside, allowing the gold to cool and solidify into a gleaming sheet.
-As he waited, the goldsmith’s thoughts wandered to the sacred task of creating the lid for the Ark of the Covenant.
-He checked the instructions and the measurements.
+Once the gold reaches the perfect consistency, he skims off all the impurities from the top layer.
+He then carefully pours the molten gold into a large flat pan; the liquid metal shimmers with an almost otherworldly brilliance.
+He sets the heavy pan aside, allowing the gold to cool and solidify into a gleaming sheet.
+As he waits, the goldsmith’s thoughts wander to create the lid for the Ark of the Covenant.
+He checks the instructions and the measurements.

-After cooling, he lifted the solidified gold sheet and placed it on the wooden box, which still lacked a lid.
-Following meticulous instructions, he hammered the remaining gold sheets into a thin, flexible veneer.
-The Ark was now fully adorned with a breathtaking layer of gold.
+After cooling, he lifts the solidified gold sheet and places it on the wooden box, which still lacks a lid.
+Following meticulous instructions, he hammers the remaining gold sheets into a thin, flexible veneer.
+The Ark is now fully adorned with a breathtaking layer of gold.

-The goldsmith hammers the thin layer of gold into a large sheet of gold in preparation to cover the sacred ‘box.’
+The goldsmith hammers the thin layer of gold into a large sheet of gold to cover the sacred ‘chest.’

-Beside him stood the golden box crafted from acacia wood, its surface now smooth and covered with gleaming gold, a container worthy of its divine purpose.
-The lid was almost ready now.
-He then attached two golden cherubs, each hammered to perfection, onto the lid, ensuring every detail was in place.
+Beside him stands the golden box crafted from acacia wood, its surface smooth and covered with gleaming gold—a container worthy of its divine purpose.
+The lid is nearly ready now.
+He carefully attaches two golden cherubs, each hammered to perfection, onto the lid, ensuring every detail is in place.

-As he worked, the goldsmith paused to admire his reflection in the polished gold.
-His face, lined with years of labour and wisdom, stared back at him from the precious surface of the lid.
-He thinks about the bronze laver at the front of the tabernacle – it is like a mirror – you can see your face when you look down into the laver.
-The Ark of the Covenant was the final artefact to be added to the last room, the Holies of Holies.
-After making a sin sacrifice, he regularly washed his hands at the laver.
-He made sacrifices to honour Yahweh.
-He would offer a goat or a young bull at the brazen altar.
-The priest would take the blood of the sacrificed animal with his finger and spread it over the horns of the altar.
-The priest then poured the rest of the blood at the altar’s base.
+As he works, the goldsmith pauses to admire his reflection in the polished gold.
+His face, lined with years of labour and wisdom, stares back at him from the precious surface of the lid.
+He thinks about the bronze laver at the front of the tabernacle—like a mirror—where one can see their reflection when looking into its water.
+The Ark of the Covenant is the final artefact to be added to the last room, the Holy of Holies.
+After making a sin sacrifice, he regularly washes his hands at the laver.
+He honours Yahweh with offerings, bringing a goat or a young bull to the brazen altar.
+The priest dips his finger into the blood of the sacrificed animal, spreading it over the horns of the altar before pouring the rest of the blood at the altar’s base.

-The goldsmith’s devotion to his craft was not merely a skill but a sacred duty, a sign of his reverence for the divine.
-Moses chose him to create the Ark.
-As he constructed and assembled it, he had to continuously purify himself, ensuring that he was fully sanctified.
+The goldsmith’s devotion to his craft is not merely a skill but a sacred duty, a sign of his reverence for the divine.
+God hand-picked Moses to create the Ark.
+As he constructs and assembles it, he continuously purifies himself, ensuring that he is fully sanctified.

-This was no ordinary lid.
-The cherubs knelt facing each other, their wings outstretched and nearly touching, creating a space between them—the Mercy Seat.
-It was a covering and a sacred space, the revered lid of the Ark of the Covenant.
-This chest held the stone tablets of the Ten Commandments, Aaron’s rod, and a Pot of Manna, all of which were symbols of God’s covenant with His people.
+This is no ordinary lid.
+The cherubs kneel facing each other, their wings outstretched and nearly touching, creating a space between them—the Mercy Seat.
+It serves as a covering and a sacred space, the revered lid of the Ark of the Covenant.
+This chest holds the stone tablets of the Ten Commandments, Aaron’s rod, and a pot of manna—all symbols of God’s covenant with His people.

-Between the cherubs, the mercy seat, a place of divine connection, awaited its holy purpose.
-Once a year, the High Priest would perform a solemn act – the High Priest would meet there with Jehovah – as he atoned for the sins of the Jewish people.
-He would sprinkle the blood of a sacrificial lamb on this spot, a ritual of atonement for the sins of the Israelites.
-This act underscored the lid’s significance, marking it as a place of divine forgiveness and mercy.
-Just as the lamb’s blood covered the mercy seat, so does God’s forgiveness cover our sins, allowing us to approach Him without fear.
+Between the cherubs, the Mercy Seat, a place of divine connection, awaits its holy purpose.
+Once a year, the High Priest performs a solemn act—meeting Jehovah there as he atones for the sins of the Jewish people.
+He sprinkles the blood of a sacrificial lamb on this spot, a ritual of atonement for the Israelites’ sins.
+This act underscores the lid’s significance, marking it as a place of divine forgiveness and mercy.
+Just as the lamb’s blood covers the Mercy Seat, so does God’s forgiveness of sins, allowing His people to approach Him without fear.

-The goldsmith stepped back, his work complete.
-The lid shone with an ethereal glow, the gold reflecting the fire’s flickering light and the task’s solemnity.
-At that moment, the goldsmith felt a profound connection to the divine, his hands having shaped a vessel for God’s presence.
+The goldsmith steps back, his work complete.
+The lid shines with an ethereal glow, the gold reflecting the fire’s flickering light and the task’s solemnity.
+At that moment, the goldsmith feels a profound connection to the divine, his hands having shaped a vessel for God’s presence.

-The Ark of the Covenant, now adorned with a solid golden lid, was ready to take its place in the Tabernacle of Moses.
-The high priest – the only one fit – would place the stone tablets, Aaron’s budding rod, and the pot with manna into the Ark.
-Once placed into the chest, touching these items could cost one’s life.
-Sudden death would follow if anyone should attempt to touch it.
-That is why the Ark was carried hanging on two poles – running parallel to each other.
-Two poles were pushed through golden rings attached to the Ark.
-Only the priests could carry it – never physically touching it.
-The Ark was sacred and holy, a testament to the power and holiness of God.
+The Ark of the Covenant, now adorned with its solid golden lid, is ready to take its place in the Tabernacle of Moses.
+The High Priest—the only fit for this task—places the stone tablets, Aaron’s budding rod, and the pot of manna into the Ark.
+Once inside, touching these sacred items would result in instant death.
+The Ark is carried using two parallel poles pushed through golden rings attached to its sides.
+Only the priests are allowed to carry it, ensuring no one physically touches the Ark.
+It remains sacred and holy, a testament to the power and holiness of God.

 When God looks at born-again Christians, what does He see?